 We worked with the Universities of Kassel, McGill, Lausanne and Wisconsin to predict the changes in monthly discharge and inundation of rivers till 2050, and changes in the distribution of suitable climatic conditions for 247 waterbird species in the African-Eurasian flyway.
-The researchers also investigated how the sites that are currently internationally important for waterbirds will be affected by climate change and how well the network of such sites will be able to facilitate the anticipated range shifts.
-The results of this research have been launched at the 7th meeting of parties of AEWA to the delegates from over 70 countries from the flyway.
+The researchers also investigated how sites, that are currently internationally important for waterbirds, will be affected by climate change.
+They also examined how well the network of such sites will be able to support the anticipated shifts in the range of High Arctic waders and waterbirds in Africa.
+The results of this research were launched at the 7th meeting of parties of AEWA to the delegates from over 70 countries from the flyway.

-“Worryingly, species breeding in Africa and the Middle East will suffer major losses of suitable habitat across their ranges, while most species breeding in the temperate zone of Europe will be able to respond to climate change by shifting their distributions” says Frank Breiner, the modeller at Wetlands International.
+“Worryingly, species breeding in Africa and the Middle East will suffer major losses of suitable habitat across their ranges, while most species breeding in the temperate zone of Europe will be able to respond to climate change by shifting their distributions,” says Frank Breiner, the modeler at Wetlands International.

 Such massive concern calls for a landscape-scale solution.
-While reflecting on a possible solution, Merijn van Leeuwen, manager of the Climate Resilient Flyway project of which the study is part of, observes, “Climate change adaptation for waterbirds in Africa is not realistically possible without integrating the requirements of birds into ecosystem-based adaptation for humans.
+While reflecting on a possible solution, Merijn van Leeuwen, manager of the Climate Resilient Flyway project, of which the study is part, observes, “Climate change adaptation for waterbirds in Africa is not realistically possible without integrating the requirements of birds into ecosystem-based adaptation for humans.
 In practice, this means that we need to integrate our understanding of ecological requirements into national policies and landscape scale plans for land use and water management.”

-Based on the latest climate change models and database, these studies reveal a disconcerting future for waterbirds in Africa.
-These predicted decreases can be prevented only through an unprecedented collaboration across sectors within the landscape, among communities, companies and government.
+Based on the latest climate change models and data, these studies reveal a disconcerting future for waterbirds in Africa and for High-Arctic specialist breeders.
+These predicted decreases can be prevented only through an unprecedented collaboration across sectors within the landscape, among communities, companies, and government.
 Wetlands International urges countries to join forces in establishing an alliance for a Climate Resilient Flyway at the AEWA MOP and beyond.

 About Climate Resilient Flyways